 The representative of the personnel represents the personnel of the workplace in matters relating to employment and assists the personnel in issues relating to employment.
 They act as negotiators and contracting parties between employees and employers.

-The representative is in different agreements and in legislation, for example, referred by names like (head) shop steward, shop steward, negotiating contact person, elected representative and a contact person.
+The representative is in different agreements and in legislation, for example, referred by names like head shop steward, shop steward, a contact person and elected representative.

 Election of a shop steward

 A shop steward is elected either company or workplace-specifically depending on the sector.
 The collective labour agreements in the sector determine who can stand as a candidate and who has a right to vote.
 The term of office of shop stewards is generally two years.

 Are you about to elect a shop steward in your workplace, but do not know how to do it?
 Read our instructions to find out how to organise elections digitally.